underblob/CryptMailto/README.md

 Usage Examples
 --------------

-For detailed examples on how to use **CryptMailto**, see examples.html
+For detailed examples on how to use **CryptMailto**, open examples.html in your browser.

 Credits